Facebook Hacks Every Startup Should Know

 15) Post photos

-Everyone likes a well-placed image:
+Everyone likes a well-placed image.
+Keep in mind:

 • Images catch the audience's attention and are easy to consume.